About the Exam

 The exam is divided into Section 1, which has 100 questions, and Section 2, which also has 100 questions.

-- Once you have identified areas for review, you have many options.
+- Once you have identified areas for additional review, choose how you will prepare.
 You can:

 - Attend a continuing education program on these topics.

-- Select and read a publication from the Resource Reading List that addresses the areas you have identified.
+- Read a publication from the Resource Reading List.

-- Review materials independently, determining for yourself on which content areas to focus.
+- Review materials independently, determining for yourself the content areas where you will focus.

-- Participate in more structured review environments, perhaps with individuals who have already become Certified Fund Raising Executives.
+- Participate in more structured review environments, perhaps with individuals who have already become CFREs.